csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 Recall that if test_prime returns DEFINITELY_COMPOSITE, it has proven that n cannot be prime.
 The proof is nonconstructive, because it gives no method of actually finding the factors.
 It has been shown that for any (sufficiently large) n, at most (n - 9)/4 values of a fool this algorithm.
 Thus, if a is chosen at random, and the algorithm answers PROBABLY_PRIME, then the algorithm is correct at least 75 percent of the time.
 Suppose test_prime is run 50 times.
 The probability that the algorithm is fooled once is at most 1/4.
 Thus, the probability that 50 independent random

 trials fool the algorithm is never more than 1/450 = 2-100.
 This is actually a very conservative estimate, which holds for only a few choices of n.
 Even so, one is more likely to see a hardware error than an incorrect claim of primality.

-页码，54/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-10.5.
+# 10.5.
 Backtracking Algorithms

 The last algorithm design technique we will examine is backtracking.
 In many cases, a